herpfg/SonicPi/lesson3/readme.md

 * Any Questions last lesson?

-* Data-Structurs: Array as a special List
+* Data-Structurs: array and ring

 Tell the students, that playing two or more notes  parallel means a 'harmonic expression': it may cause a fresh feeling, also a melancholic feeling and so on.
 In Sonic pi it is very easy to do so: play 60 in one line and play 64 in second line (demonstrate).